Fun to make,

 • A captured piece is removed from the board.

 • All jumps are over an adjacent piece to an empty space beyond.
-In English and French Board Solitaire the move cannot be on the diagonal.
+In English Board Solitaire, the move cannot be on the diagonal.

 3. Start by jumping into an empty space and removing the jumped piece.